youngzeji/Technical-Writing/github.md

 ![Click to view Image](./images/github%2001.png)

 A new window will open, enter the repository name, You can fill in the description box which is optional(this describes what the repo is all about).
 Select the `Initialize this repository with a README` check box.
 A README file is to describe the purpose of the project.
 Select repo visibility whether `Public` or `Private`.
-When it is public it is visible on the web wen searched for by any random web user.
+When it is public it is visible on the web when searched for by any random web user.

 ![Click to View Image](./images/github%202.png)